-What qualifies as a Curio and Relics firearm ?
+What qualifies as a Curios and Relics firearm ?

-Any firearm 50 years or older qualifies as a collectable and can be purchased with your Curio and Relics FFL with the exception of automatic weapons.
+Any firearm 50 years or older qualifies as a collectable.
+These types of firearms can be purchased with your Curios and Relics FFL with the exception of automatic weapons.

 So long as the C&R eligible firearm is 50 years or older and still in its original configuration it will be considered a C&R firearm.
 It does not necessarily have to be on the ATF’s C&R gun list.